Larry Fink: Community involvement

 Fink is on the board of trustees of New York University, where he holds various chairmanships including chair of the Financial Affairs Committee.
 He co-chairs the NYU Langone Medical Center board of trustees, and is a trustee of the Boys and Girls Club of New York.
 Fink is on the board of the Robin Hood Foundation.
 Fink founded the Lori and Laurence Fink Center for Finance & Investments at UCLA Anderson in 2009, and is its chairman.

 In December 2016, Fink joined a business forum assembled by then president-elect Donald Trump to provide strategic and policy advice on economic issues.

 In his 2018 annual open letter to CEOs, he called for corporations to play an active role in improving the environment, working to better their communities, and increasing the diversity of their work forces.
 This has been taken as evidence of a move by BlackRock, one of the largest public investors, to proactively enforce these targets.
 In his 2019 open letter, Fink said that companies and their CEOs must step into a leadership vacuum to tackle social and political issues when governments fail to address these issues.

 After the murder of Jamal Khashoggi in October 2018, Fink cancelled plans to attend an investment conference in Saudi Arabia.

 In his 2020 annual open letter, Fink announced environmental sustainability as core goal for BlackRock's future investment decisions.
 In this letter, he explained how climate will become a driver in economics, affecting all aspects of the economy.
 He also divulged in a separate letter (to investors) that BlackRock will be cutting ties with previous investments involving thermal coal and other investments that have a large environmental risk.

+In December 2021, BlackRock teamed up with a Saudi asset manager to pay $15.5 billion to buy and then lease back gas pipelines to Saudi Aramco.
+In 2022, Fink was named one of the top US "climate villains" by The Guardian due to BlackRock's profiting from deforestation.
+Fink, in an open letter in 2022, stated "Every company and every industry will be transformed by the transition to a net-zero world.
+The question is, will you lead, or will you be led?"

 Fink also supports the New York City Police Foundation, which is a group that provides financial support to the New York City Police Department.
 The non-profit Color of Change called on Fink to divest from the NYC Police Foundation in the wake of the murder of George Floyd and subsequent nationwide protests.